andychu/webpipe/doc/webpipe.md

 Known Issues
 ------------

-- Plugins should have more consistent style, CSS, etc.
+- Plugins should have more consistent style (CSS, etc.)
 - There is too much debug spew on the terminal.

 Feedback